alexbosworth/ln-service/README.md

 Sign transaction

+`spending` is required for non-internal inputs for a Taproot signature

-Requires LND built with `signerrpc` build tag
+Requires LND built with `signrpc` build tag

 Requires `signer:generate` permission

+`spending` is not supported in LND 0.14.3 and below

     {
       inputs: [{